ThedaCare Offers LINX Device that Eliminates Daily Medication

-David Duppler, MD, a surgeon with Fox Valley Surgical Associates at Appleton Medical Center, performed the LINX procedure on Reyenbeau and said it’s designed for patients whose problems with acid reflux are not corrected by medication or lifestyle changes.
-ThedaCare surgical partners – Dr. Duppler and his partner, Michael Black, MD, along with Kevin Wasco, MD, and Nikhilesh Sekhar, MD, of Surgical Associates of Neenah at Theda Clark Medical Center – are the only ones in Northeast Wisconsin to offer the LINX procedure.
+David Duppler, MD, a surgeon with Fox Valley Surgical Associates at Appleton Medical Center, performed the LINX laparoscopic procedure on Van Elsen and said it’s designed for patients whose problems with acid reflux are not corrected by medication or lifestyle changes.
+In addition to Dr. Duppler, Michael Black, MD, of Fox Valley Surgical Associates and Kevin Wasco, MD, of Surgical Associates of Neenah at Theda Clark Medical Center in Neenah perform the surgery.
+The trio began performing LINX operations last year and were the first ones in Northeast Wisconsin to offer the surgery.

 During acid reflux – which is known medically as gastroesophageal reflux disease or GERD – acid or bile from the stomach leaks back into the esophagus, causing it become irritated and leading to heartburn and regurgitation.
 Left unchecked, GERD can cause serious damage to the esophagus.
 Most of the time, taking medication or changing diet can treat GERD, but Dr. Duppler said when that’s not enough, surgery becomes an option.

 Before LINX, Dr. Duppler said there were two other surgical options, but the newest procedure uses a device to strengthen the esophagus rather than a part of the patient’s stomach.
-“It’s minimally invasive and early results are more favorable than the other surgical options,” he said.
+“It’s minimally invasive and early results are more favorable than other surgical options,” he said.

-After surgery, Dr. Duppler said patients do experience some discomfort swallowing for a few weeks as scar tissue grows around the LINX device.
+After surgery, Dr. Duppler said patients experience some discomfort swallowing for a few weeks as scar tissue grows around the LINX device.
 After a night in the hospital, he said most patients are back to their normal activities and diet within a day or two.

 Since the LINX device utilizes magnets, patients who have the procedure done cannot have MRIs so it’s usually not recommended for patients who need that test to monitor another health issue, Dr. Duppler said.

-ThedaCare™ is a community health system consisting of five hospitals: Appleton Medical Center, Theda Clark Medical Center, New London Family Medical Center, Shawano Medical Center, and Riverside Medical Center in Waupaca.
-ThedaCare also includes ThedaCare Physicians, ThedaCare Behavioral Health, and ThedaCare at Home.
+ThedaCare™ is a community health system consisting of seven hospitals: Appleton Medical Center, Theda Clark Medical Center, ThedaCare Medical Center-New London, Shawano Medical Center, Riverside Medical Center in Waupaca, Berlin Memorial Hospital, and Wild Rose Community Memorial Hospital.
+ThedaCare also includes ThedaCare Physicians, ThedaCare Behavioral Health, and ThedaCare At Home.
 ThedaCare is one of the largest employers in Northeast Wisconsin with more than 6,175 employees.
 Follow us on Facebook and Twitter.